Hisdad/docker-gentoo/README.md

 The libraries are part of gcc and the location is version dependent.
 We "find" them and copy them to a fixed location.
 We also tell ldconfig where to look.

-Thankyou Janos and the gentoo team.
+Thank you Janos and the gentoo team.

 Enjoy.
 --Dad